-Boston Scientific develops, manufactures and markets medical devices.
-Co.'s Medical Surgical segment consist of: Endoscopy, which develops and manufactures devices to diagnose and treat a range of gastrointestinal and pulmonary conditions; and Urology and Pelvic Health, which develops and manufactures devices to treat various urological and pelvic conditions.
-Co.'s Rhythm and Neuro segment includes: Cardiac Rhythm Management, which develops and manufactures implantable devices to treat cardiac abnormalities; and Electrophysiology, which develops and manufactures medical technologies used in the diagnosis and treatment of rate and rhythm disorders of the heart.
+Boston Scientific develops, manufactures and markets medical devices used in a range of interventional medical specialties.
+Co.'s MedSurg segment includes: Endoscopy, which develops and manufactures devices to diagnose and treat a range of gastrointestinal and pulmonary conditions; and Urology and Pelvic Health, which develops and manufactures devices to treat urological and pelvic conditions, including kidney stones, benign prostatic hyperplasia, prostate cancer, erectile dysfunction, incontinence and pelvic floor disorders.
+Co.'s Rhythm and Neuro segment develops and manufactures a range of implantable devices that monitor the heart and deliver electricity to treat cardiac abnormalities.

 When researching a stock like Boston Scientific, many investors are the most familiar with Fundamental Analysis — looking at a company's balance sheet, earnings, revenues, and what's happening in that company's underlying business.
 Investors who use Fundamental Analysis to identify good stocks to buy or sell can also benefit from BSX Technical Analysis to help find a good entry or exit point.
 Technical Analysis is blind to the fundamentals and looks only at the trading data for BSX stock — the real life supply and demand for the stock over time — and examines that data in different ways.
 One of these ways is called the Relative Strength Index, or RSI.
 This popular indicator, originally developed in the 1970's by J. Welles Wilder, looks at a 14-day moving average of a stock's gains on its up days, versus its losses on its down days.
 The resulting BSX RSI is a value that measures momentum, oscillating between "oversold" and "overbought" on a scale of zero to 100.
 A reading below 30 is viewed to be oversold, which a bullish investor could look to as a sign that the selling is in the process of exhausting itself, and look for entry point opportunities.
 A reading above 70 is viewed to be overbought, which could indicate that a rally in progress is starting to get crowded with buyers.
 If the rally has been a long one, that could be a sign that a pullback is overdue. |